Entendore/TodoLists/README.md

-# TaskFlow Professional ✨
+# TaskFlow TodoLists ✨

-A professional task management and time tracking application built with Streamlit.
+A professional task management and time tracking application built with Streamlit and terminal.
 Combines intuitive task organization with powerful analytics to optimize your productivity.

 ## 🚀 Key Features